 The team have already had a positive response from other organisations keen to work with them on the resource sheets.

 One education officer said:

-“These are marvelous and I have emailed them out immediately, great timing as a foster carer was asking for resources only this morning!”
+“These are marvellous and I have emailed them out immediately, great timing as a foster carer was asking for resources only this morning!”